AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-intro.md

 Variables are _hierarchical_, which means that if a variable is not overridden, it is inherited from the parent environment.

-You can set [ADMIN variables](variables-admin.md) from the Project Web Interface or using the Adobe Commerce CLI.
+You can set [ADMIN variables](variables-admin.md) from the Cloud Console or using the Adobe Commerce CLI.
 You can manage other environment variables from the [`.magento.env.yaml`](configure-env-yaml.md) file to manage build-and-deploy actions across all of your environments—including Pro Staging and Production—without requiring a support ticket.

 >[!TIP]
 >